 With the maximum depth of 248 meters, Jokulsarlon is Iceland’s deepest lake and the surface area measured at 18km2.
 The iceberg in Jokulsarlon is composed of ice that is over 1000 years old.
 It is first started forming in 1934 when Breidamerjokull glacier started retreating, leaving the lagoon in its path.
 The lagoon has increased fourfold in size since the early 1970s.
 The lagoon connects with the ocean and is therefore composed of sea and freshwater mixture which causes its unique colour.

 There are a few of hollywood movies filmed at this location, such as James Bond “Die another day”, a view to kill and Tomb raider.

-I was glad that we were able to extend our holiday in iceland as we couldn’t enter Norway.
+I was glad that we were able to extend our holiday in Iceland as we couldn’t enter Norway.
 This means we got to enjoy Iceland in a slower pace.
-Instead of driving long hours back to Reykjavik as per original plan after ice caving, we decided to stay in Kirkjublaeklaustur area.
-Our accommodation for the night is Eldhraun holiday house, three house bedroom with full kitchen.
+Instead of driving long hours back to Reykjavik as per original plan after ice caving, we could stay in Kirkjublaeklaustur which was closer.
+We were going to stay at Eldhraun holiday home, three house bedroom with full kitchen.